landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 We need to search for things relatively unique to our target class file that cannot withstand obfuscation.

 After trying several things, I hit upon a few reliable markers.
 One of them is the NBT tags that a class makes use of.
 NBT data is stored with an ordinary name (the 'N' in NBT) to mark its associated data in the NBT files (usually, .dat files).
 The one that works best for the task at hand is "ExplosionRadius".
-It stands to reason, as not many things in the Minecraft world have an explosion radius, and it can be confirmed with another grep of the Forge sources: `grep -rl ExplosionRadius ~/hexcraft-blog/minecraft/forge/modding/build/tmp/recompileMc/sources/net/` finds only one file: the same `.../client/model/ModelCreeper.java` in which we found `private int explosionRadius = 3;`.
+It stands to reason, as not many things in the Minecraft world have an explosion radius, and it can be confirmed with another grep of the MCP / Forge sources: `grep -rl ExplosionRadius ~/hexcraft-blog/minecraft/forge/modding/build/tmp/recompileMc/sources/net/` finds only one file: the same `.../client/model/ModelCreeper.java` in which we found `private int explosionRadius = 3;`.
 Golden.

 Back in `craftingtable/chapter-02-weakened-creepers/', when we `grep ExplosionRadius *` the only .class file listed is `acs.class`.
 That file will be the subject of our edits, below.